-Reflections on Ethics Complaint Adjudications
+Ethics Complaint Adjudications

 The Jurisdiction of the Board of Ethics Is Limited

-Many Ethics Complaints Could Be Avoided With Effective Ethical Decision Making
+Many Ethics Complaints Could Be Avoided

-ASHA Cannot Provide Complainants With a Remedy
+ASHA Cannot Provide Complainants With a Legal Remedy

-ASHA's ethics complaint adjudication process does not afford individuals who file complaints (Complainants) a venue to seek a remedy against the individual they have filed the complaint against.
-Examples of cases where Complainants have sought remedies include requests that the Board of Ethics award compensation for an alleged injury, back pay, or other forms of employment compensation, and monetary damages for breach of contract.
-Complainants are not provided any form of compensation or satisfaction of a grievance if the person complained against (Respondent) is found in violation of the Code of Ethics.
+ASHA's ethics complaint adjudication process does not afford individuals who file complaints (Complainants) a venue to seek a legal remedy against the individual whom they have filed the complaint against.
+Examples of cases where Complainants have sought remedies include requests that the Board award compensation for an alleged injury, back pay or other forms of employment compensation, and monetary damages for breach of contract.
+Complainants are not provided any form of compensation or satisfaction of a grievance if the person against whom the complaint is filed (Respondent) is found in violation of the Code of Ethics ("Code").

 ASHA's Complaint Adjudications Are Not Prosecutorial